verbb/gift-voucher/docs/developers/events.md

 ```

-## Redemption related events
+## Redemption Related Events

-### The `beforeSaveRedemption` event
+### The `beforeSaveRedemption` Event
-Plugins can get notified before a redemption is saved
+The event that is triggered before a redemption is saved

 ```php
 use verbb\giftvoucher\events\RedemptionEvent;